xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 # Introduction {#introduction}

 Hypertext Transfer Protocol (HTTP) clients often encounter interrupted data transfers because of canceled requests or dropped connections.
-RFC 9110 defines HTTP range requests and partial responses, but it only describes how a client can transfer data from a server (e.g. download).
+Section 14 of {{!RFC9110}} defines HTTP range requests and partial responses, but it only describes how a client can transfer data from a server (e.g. download).

 This document defines a reciprocal set of HTTP range requests and responses that a client can use to transfer data to a server (e.g. upload).
 Where appropriate, this document will use existing range units and header fields defined in {{!RFC9110}}, {{!RFC6266}}, and {{!RFC2183}}.